 Short-Term International Visit Requests: Information for Prospective Visitors

 UC San Diego encourages opportunities to exchange information and ideas, and promote long-term relationships with institutions globally.
 One role of the Office of International Affairs (OIA) is to prioritize short-term international visit requests so that the resources and support services provided by our administrators, faculty, and staff can be allocated to best serve the interests of UC San Diego and the State of California.
-For the purpose of the procedures outlined below, a prospective short-term international visitor is a representative of a university or institution abroad who requests to visit UC San Diego for the purpose of strengthening ties to our campus, most commonly through discussions of potential research and/or academic collaborations.
+For the purpose of the procedures outlined below, a prospective short-term international visitor is a representative of a university or institution abroad who requests to visit UC San Diego for the purpose of discussing potential research and/or academic collaborations.
 Such visitors are typically on campus from a few hours to a full day.
 The nature of a short-term visit is exploratory, and does not encompass official University business, such as appointments for visiting scholars or visiting faculty.

 Information for Prospective Visitors

 While UC San Diego desires to be able to host all international delegations that have an interest in our campus, due to the high volume of requests and many other competing priorities, we can only accept a limited number of visit requests.
 Prime consideration will be given to requests from parties that meet at least one of the following campus priorities:

 - Universities or institutions with which UC San Diego has developed fruitful engagementsuch as an award for joint research or co-authorship on scholarly publications